SandyRodger/LS170-171/assessment/120_spot_wiki_questions.md

 103. **How insecure HTTP message transfer looks like?**
 104. **What services does HTTP provide and what are the particular problems each of them aims to address?**
 105. **What is TLS Handshake?**

+The Transport Layer Security Handshake is a 3 way exchange that uses symmetric and asymmetric encryption to add a layer of security onto HTTP, an otherwise insecure protocol.
+The first part of this handshake is the `ClientHello` message which is sent after the final message of the TCP exchange, namely the `ACK` message.
+The `ClientHello` message contains the maximum version of TLS the client can support and a list of cypher suites the client is able to use.
+Then the server sends back a message containing a `ServerHello` message, which sets the protocol and the cypher suite to be used.
+It also sends its certificate which contains its public key and a `ServerHelloDone` which tells the client that this part of the handshake is finished.
+Once the Client receives this it knows it can begin the exchange process.

 106. **What is symmetric key encryption?
 What is it used for?**
 107. **What is asymmetric key encryption?
 What is it used for?**
 108. **Describe SSL/TLS encryption process.**